Won’t Start

 Step 1

-Unplug the dryer, then firmly press the door closed and try starting it again, because a door that isn’t fully latched prevents the control circuit from completing and is the single most common reason a Maytag electric dryer won’t start.
+First, unplug the dryer.
+Then, firmly press the door closed and try starting it again.
+A door that isn’t fully latched prevents the control circuit from completing and is the most common reason a Maytag electric dryer won’t start.
 If the dryer starts after a firm push, the latch or door strike may be worn and should be inspected.
-Always unplug before any further disassembly.
+Remember to always unplug before any further disassembly.

 Step 2

-Remove the front lint-screen panel (2 Phillips screws) to access the door switch, then pry the switch from its bracket and test it on Rx1 with a multimeter — the contacts should close and show continuity when you manually press the switch plunger, mimicking a closed door.
-A reading of infinite resistance (open circuit) means the switch has failed and must be replaced, which will prevent the dryer from ever receiving the signal that the door is shut.
-Pro tip: inspect the door strike post at the same time, as a broken strike can cause identical symptoms without the switch itself being faulty.
+Next, remove the front lint-screen panel (two Phillips screws) to access the door switch.
+Pry the switch from its bracket and test it on Rx1 with a multimeter — the contacts should close and show continuity when you manually press the switch plunger, simulating a closed door.
+A reading of infinite resistance (open circuit) means the switch has failed and must be replaced.
+Pro tip: check the door strike post at the same time, as a broken strike can cause identical symptoms without the switch itself being faulty.

 Step 3

-Remove the rear panel (five ¼” hex screws) to locate the thermal fuse mounted on the exhaust housing, then test it on Rx1 — a healthy fuse shows continuity, while no continuity confirms it has blown and is cutting power to the motor circuit.
-Before installing a new fuse, use a dryer vent brush to clear the entire exhaust duct, because a restricted vent causes overheating that will blow the replacement fuse just as quickly.
-Never bypass a thermal fuse, as it is a one-time safety device protecting against fire.
+Now, remove the rear panel (five ¼” hex screws) to locate the thermal fuse mounted on the exhaust housing.
+Test it on Rx1 — a healthy fuse shows continuity, while no continuity confirms it has blown, cutting power to the motor circuit.
+Before installing a new fuse, use a dryer vent brush to clear the entire exhaust duct, as a restricted vent can cause overheating and blow the replacement fuse quickly.
+Never bypass a thermal fuse; it is a one-time safety device that protects against fire.

 Step 4

-Access the start push-button switch from the rear of the control panel (2 Phillips screws), then test it on Rx1 while pressing the button — it should momentarily show continuity and return to open when released, confirming the switch is sending the start signal correctly.
-If the switch reads open even when fully depressed, it has failed internally and needs to be replaced, since the motor cannot receive the start command.
-Pro tip: while the panel is open, visually check for any burnt or corroded wire terminals on the switch, which can cause intermittent failures.
+Access the start push-button switch from the rear of the control panel (two Phillips screws), then test it on Rx1 while pressing the button — it should momentarily show continuity and return to open when released, confirming that the switch is sending the start signal correctly.
+If the switch reads open even when fully depressed, it has failed internally and needs to be replaced.
+Pro tip: while the panel is open, check for any burnt or corroded wire terminals on the switch, which can lead to intermittent failures.

 Step 5

-With the dryer still unplugged, move to the terminal block at the rear of the unit and then restore power carefully to test voltage — use a multimeter to confirm both the red and black supply legs each read approximately 120V to ground, giving the 240V total the dryer requires.
-If one leg reads 0V, the double-pole breaker in your home’s panel has partially tripped, a condition that allows lights and controls to function on the remaining leg while leaving the motor without adequate power.
-Reset the breaker by switching it fully off and then firmly back on; if it trips again immediately, contact an electrician, as there may be a wiring fault or overloaded circuit.
+With the dryer still unplugged, move to the terminal block at the rear of the unit and restore power carefully to test voltage — use a multimeter to confirm both the red and black supply legs each read approximately 120V to ground, giving the 240V total the dryer needs.
+If one leg reads 0V, the double-pole breaker in your home’s panel may have partially tripped, allowing lights and controls to function on the remaining leg while the motor lacks adequate power.
+Reset the breaker by switching it fully off and then back on; if it trips again immediately, contact an electrician, as there may be a wiring fault or overloaded circuit.

 Step 6

 Plug the dryer back in, select a Timed Dry cycle, and press Start — a properly functioning dryer should spin and heat within two seconds of pressing the button, confirming that the door switch, thermal fuse, start switch, and power supply are all operating correctly.
-If the dryer still fails to start after completing all previous steps, the motor itself or the centrifugal start switch inside the motor may have failed, which requires motor testing or replacement.
-Pro tip: run the dryer for a full cycle and verify the exhaust duct is expelling warm air freely before considering the repair complete.
+If the dryer still fails to start after completing all previous steps, the motor itself or the centrifugal start switch inside the motor may have failed, which requires further testing or replacement.
+Pro tip: run the dryer for a full cycle and ensure the exhaust duct is expelling warm air freely before concluding the repair.

 Where to Buy Replacement Parts